rails/rails/guides/source/active_storage_overview.md

 }
 ```

-If you need to track the progress of the file upload, you can pass a third
+If you need to track the progress of the file upload, you can pass a fifth
 parameter to the `DirectUpload` constructor.
 During the upload, DirectUpload
 will call the object's `directUploadWillStoreFileWithXHR` method.
 You can then
 bind your own progress handler on the XHR.